 More so, labeled as the ‘World’s Vegetarian Food Capital’ by Conde Nast Traveler, Israel has the largest vegan community worldwide.
 Not surprisingly, the number of sushi restaurants are the highest in the world per population ratio – no country parallels Israel’s advancement and success within the culinary and hospitality industries.

 For those aspiring in the field, studying in Israel offers you the chance to experience a fine display of culinary offerings, a wide range of cuisine influences, and vibrant palates -- All while witnessing chefs’ innovative takes on traditional tastes and dishes from around the world.

-Set in the county’s most southern point – Eilat – students studying within the subjects of culinary arts, hospitality, and tourism have a unique opportunity for industry enrichment in the form of four days of internships a week, while enjoying one of Israel’s most popular resorts.
-Participants in the Lirom Academic Internship through Ben-Gurion University-Eilat choose from two tracks: 14 credits worth in academic hospitality & tourism classes or a certification in Israeli, Middle-Eastern, & Mediterranean cuisine.
+Set in the county’s most southern point – Eilat – students studying the subjects of culinary arts, hospitality, and tourism have a unique opportunity for industry enrichment in the form of four days of internships each week, while enjoying one of Israel’s most popular resorts.
+Participants in the Study in Israel Academic Internship through Ben-Gurion University-Eilat choose from two tracks: 8-12 credits worth of academic hospitality and tourism classes or a certification in Israeli, Middle-Eastern, & Mediterranean cuisine.
 Both tracks include a five-month internship placement within Eilat’s four and five-stars hotel, during summer and fall semesters.

 Eilat’s Culinary & Hospitality Industry

 Given Eilat’s scope of fine dining restaurants and luxury hospitality, the city provides an ideal setting for the program.
 The academic portion of the internship takes place at Ben-Gurion University of the Negev – one of Israel’s premium research universities and an institution ranked among one of the top 250 in the world.